scrapinghub/spidermon/docs/source/getting-started.rst

         author_url = URLType(required=True)
         tags = ListType(StringType)

-To allow Spidermon validate your items, you need to include an item pipeline and inform the name of the model class used in validation:
+To allow Spidermon to validate your items, you need to include an item pipeline and inform the name of the model class used for validation:

 .. code-block:: python